keirbowden/workbooks/ApexExercises/workbook.md

 Write a unit test for the trigger that covers at least the following scenarios:

 1. A contact associated with an account is created
-2. A contact associated with an account is updated to be associated with a different account
-3. A contact associated with an account is deleted
-4. A private contact (not associated to an account) is created
+2. A private contact (not associated to an account) is created
-5. A private contact (not associated with an account) is deleted
-6. A private contact (not associated with an account) is updated to associate it with an account

-*Hint*: In order to test the database actions, you will need to insert/update/delete the records in question.
+*Hint*: In order to test the database actions, you will need to insert the records in question.

+*Hint*: When you insert a record into the database, the id field is automatically populated on your local copy of the record.

+*Hint*: FirstName and LastName are required fields for a contact.
+If you have completed the configuration exercises, remember to add one of the Phone or Email fields when creating a contact associated with an account.

 ###Apex Exercise 3: Bulk Triggers###